 - Applications for business records approval, which in turn enable the Directors-General to issue business records directions to obtain business records from telecommunications providers.
 Business records do not include the contents of communications or web browsing history.

-The current Commissioners of Intelligence Warrants are Chief Commissioner, Sir Bruce Robertson and Deputy Commissioner, Hon Justice Warwick Gendall.
+The current Commissioners of Intelligence Warrants are Chief Commissioner, Sir Bruce Robertson and Commissioner, Hon Justice Warwick Gendall.

 The Inspector-General of Intelligence and Security

 The Inspector-General of Intelligence and Security (IGIS) is a statutory officer providing independent external oversight and review of the intelligence and security agencies.

 The IGIS is responsible for reviewing issues of legality and propriety and provides an independent determination of complaints about NZSIS and GCSB' conduct.
 The IGIS also reviews the agencies' compliance procedures and systems.

 The Intelligence and Security Act 2017 made the IGIS role more independent of the responsible Minister.
 The Inspector-General is authorised to see any material held by the NZSIS, including sensitive operational information, and has a right of access to NZSIS staff, premises and records in order to fulfil these oversight and review functions.

 The Inspector-General conducts inquiries into matters, including individual complaints, report findings and recommendations to the Minister.
 Those reports, excluding matters of security concern, may be found in the Reports section of the Inspector-General's website (www.igis.govt.nz).

 For more details of the Inspector-General's functions, see Part 6 of the Intelligence and Security Act 2017.

 The Intelligence and Security Committee (ISC) is the Parliamentary oversight committee for the intelligence agencies, and examines issues of efficacy and efficiency, budgetary matters and policy settings.